-If you have multiple beds or a large area to plant, buying soil and/or amendments in bulk from a local landscape supply company, and having it delivered is the most economical way.
-This, of course, is true when you’re feeding new or established beds.
+If you have multiple beds or a large area to plant, buying soil and/or amendments in bulk from a local landscape supply company and having it delivered is the most economical way.
+This applies when you’re feeding new or top dressing established beds.

-For a small bed, the bagged option is the way to go.
-In fact, many landscape supply companies let you bag your own so you get a compost specific to your area and the plants you’re growing.
+For a small bed or containers, the bagged option is the way to go.
+In fact, many landscape supply companies let you bag your own so you get compost specific to your area and the plants you’re growing.
 You can see what I mean here.

-I’m not big on fertilizer when planting and use it only when planting annuals, rose plants (not bare-root), camellias, citrus, and rhododendrons.
+I’m not big on fertilizer when planting and used it only when planting annuals, rose plants (not bare-root), camellias, citrus, and rhododendrons.
 I throw in some compost when planting perennials, shrubs, and trees.

 Compost established beds

 Feed the annuals

 You need to feed annuals and roses 2 or 3 times during the summer season.
 They flower like crazy and need the nourishment to keep them flowering away.

 Blend for Annual Flowers (And Roses Too)

 I was a professional gardener in the San Francisco Bay Area for over 20 years and this was my favorite blend.
-It still is except now I use worm compost instead of chicken manure.
+I still use this mixture except I add worm compost instead of chicken manure.

 2 parts rose and flower food